Signs and Symptoms of Cerebral Palsy - Is Your Child's CP The Result Of A Birth Injury?

-Cerebral palsy can be a consequence of prematurity - caused by the baby being born prematurely when the hospital staff did not take steps to extend the pregnancy and allow the baby more time to develop.
-Or when they did not recognize or test for signs and symptoms of infection, and treat an infection that caused the mom to deliver early.
+Prematurity can be preventable as well.
+Cerebral palsy can happen when the baby is at risk for prematurity and the hospital staff did not take steps to extend the pregnancy and allow the baby more time to develop.
+Or when they did not recognize or test for signs and symptoms of infection, andfailed treat an infection that caused the mom to deliver early.

 There are a number of factors in a hospital setting that can lead to a baby's serious injury, including cerebral palsy, developmental delay and shoulder dystocia, and a number of patient safety rules hospitals need to follow to keep all patients (mother and baby) safe.